-As discussed in Section 8.1.3, three crossing-plaza combinations were carried forward for consideration by the Canadian and US study teams:
+As discussed in Section 8.1.3, three crossing-plaza combinations were carried forward for consideration by the Canadian and U.S. study teams:

-- Crossing X-10A, with US Plaza P-a and Canadian Plaza A - Crossing X-10B, with US Plaza P-a and Canadian Plaza B1 - Crossing X-11C, with US Plaza P-c and Canadian Plaza B
+- Crossing X-10A, with U.S. Plaza P-a and Canadian Plaza A - Crossing X-10B, with U.S. Plaza P-a and Canadian Plaza B1 - Crossing X-11C, with U.S. Plaza P-c and Canadian Plaza B

 The analysis and evaluation of alternatives was based on the seven factor areas noted in the previous section.
-The following summarizes the findings documented in the US Draft Environmental Impact Statement (DEIS), February 2008, and the Canadian Draft Generation and Assessment of Plaza and Crossing Alternatives Report (June 2008).
+The following summarizes the findings documented in the U.S. Draft Environmental Impact Statement (DEIS), February 2008, and the Canadian Generation and Assessment of Practical Alternatives and Selection of the Technically and Environmentally Preferred Alternative - Plaza and Crossing Alternatives, December 2008.